User Community Service Desk Downloads

 100

-Maximum allowed value of count element in range expression in list and search services.
-If range expression is not given in request it is the default value.
+Maximum allowed value of the count element in the range expression in list and search services.
+If the range expression is not given in the request, the default value is used.

 nme.services.values.returnNulls